PaperMC/velocitypowered.com/docs/users/server-compatibility.md

 ## Compatible game versions

-As of this writing, Velocity is compatible with Minecraft 1.7.2 through 1.16.3 (for Velocity 1.1.0).
+As of this writing, Velocity is compatible with Minecraft 1.7.2 through 1.16.4.
-For Velocity 1.0.x, Velocity supports Minecraft 1.8 through 1.16.3.

 ## Vanilla setups